openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 **Success with a twist**: It looks like it's going to take Wrench a little longer to spring his trap than he thought.
 The GM says that the rest of his party will have to fend off the mutants for five rounds to buy Wrench enough time, forcing them to make a tough decision.

 **Failure, but the story progresses:** The spare parts in the room just aren't good enough to work with.
-However, Wrench does discover a ventilation shaft in the ceiling that could provide an alternate means of escape--if the mutants don't already know about it.
+However, Wrench does discover a ventilation shaft in the ceiling that could provide an alternate means of escape—if the mutants don't already know about it.

 #### Epic Test of Alteration (CR 25)